Mykhailo Stelmakh

 Mykhailo Panasovych Stelmakh (Миха́йло Пана́сович Сте́льмах; – September 27, 1983) was a Ukrainian novelist, poet, and playwright.
-Member of the Writers' Union of the USSR, academician of the USSR Academy of Sciences (since March 29, 1978), Hero of Socialist Labor (May 23, 1972).
+Member of the Writers' Union of the USSR, academician of the USSR Academy of Sciences (since March 29, 1978), Hero of Socialist Labour (May 23, 1972).
 Father of playwright Yaroslav Stelmakh.
 Member of the Supreme Soviet of the USSR of the 6th-10th convocations.

 Biography

-He was born on May 11 (24), 1912 in the village of Dyakivtsi (now Lityn district of Vinnytsia region) in the family of a peasant, a veteran of the Russian-Japanese war Panas Stelmakh.
-His mother is Belarusian.
+He was born in the village of Dyakivtsi (now Lityn district of Vinnytsia region) in the family of a peasant, a veteran of the Russian-Japanese war Panas Stelmakh.
+His mother was Belarusian.
 After graduating from high school he studied at a pedagogical college.
 He began his career in the Vinnytsia newspaper "Bolshevik Truth".

 In 1933 he graduated from the literary faculty of the Vinnytsia Pedagogical Institute (he was the first in the village to receive higher education) and until 1939 he taught in the villages of Kyiv region; In 1939 he was mobilized into the Red Army, a participant in the Eastern Front (World War II).
 As an artillery soldier who fought in Belarus, he was twice wounded.
 From 1944 he worked in the editorial office of the newspaper of the 1st Ukrainian Front "For the Honor of the Family".
 During the war in Voronezh and Ufa, two collections of frontline poems by Mykhail Stelmakh were published under the editorship of M. Rylsky: "Provesin", "Za yasny zori" (1942); in 1943, a book of short stories, Birch Juice, edited by Yuri Yanovsky, was published in Ufa.

 After the war, at the invitation of the poet Maxim Rylsky, he became an employee of the Institute of Folklore, Ethnography and Art of the USSR Academy of Sciences (1945-1954).
 He was elected a deputy of the Supreme Soviet of the USSR of the 6th and 10th convocations, and was deputy chairman of the Council of Nationalities.

 He lived in Kyiv in the house of Rolita writers on Lenina Street (now Bohdan Khmelnytsky), 68.
 He died on September 27, 1983, in Kyiv.
 Buried in Baikove Cemetery (plot No. 2).
 Authors of the tombstone sculptor Sogoyan, architects Stamo, Feshchenko.